-Michael T. Reilly devotes his practice to real estate, construction, finance, landlord tenant litigation and probate matters.
+Michael T. Reilly devotes his practice to real estate, construction, finance, landlord tenant litigation, and probate matters.

-Michael advises cooperative and condominium boards and home owner associations on corporate governance, financing, construction contracts, commercial leases, regulatory compliance, utility procurement, and insurance recovery matters.
+Michael advises cooperative and condominium boards and homeowner associations on corporate governance, financing, construction contracts, commercial leases, regulatory compliance, utility procurement, and insurance recovery matters.
 He also provides general counsel advice to not-for-profit corporations that provide supportive housing and social services to elderly, economically disadvantaged, and developmentally disabled residents.

 Michael represents corporate entities, individuals, and trusts in the purchase, sale, and lease of commercial properties, condominium units, cooperative apartments, loft spaces, time-share properties, single and multi-family homes, and undeveloped land.
 He helps owners obtain acquisition financing and negotiate the refinancing and restructuring of underlying mortgages and lines of credit.
 He advises real estate investors in Internal Revenue Code Section 1031 like-kind exchanges.

 Michael represents “Mitchell-Lama” cooperative corporations regulated by the New York City Department of Housing Preservation and Development and the New York State Division of Housing and Community Renewal.
 He negotiates regulatory agreements extending affordability requirements and tax benefits in exchange for subsidized financing and grant funding.
 He counsels Mitchell-Lama cooperative corporations on conversions under Article XI of the New York Private Finance Housing Law and the New York Business Corporation Law.
-Additionally, Michael counsels Housing Development Fund Companies and entities supervised by the United States Department of Housing and Urban Development.
+Additionally, He counsels Housing Development Fund Companies and entities supervised by the United States Department of Housing and Urban Development.
 He secures grant funding for affordable housing clients through the New York City Council Discretionary Funding Program and the New York State Dormitory Authority.

 In addition, Michael litigates commercial and residential landlord tenant cases in New York Civil and Supreme Courts.
-He has represented condominium boards in common charge collection and unit owner default cases, and successfully negotiated with commercial developers and neighboring buildings to secure license, access and indemnity agreements on behalf of landlords during construction.
-Michael regularly appears before New York City and State regulatory agencies, including the New York City Environmental Control Board, the New York City Department of Buildings and the New York City Department of Housing Preservation and Development, defending landlords and tenants in municipal, construction, environmental, criminal, fire, and building code violations.
+He has represented condominium boards in common charge collection and unit owner default cases, and successfully negotiated with commercial developers and neighboring buildings to secure license, access, and indemnity agreements on behalf of landlords during construction.
+Michael appears before New York City and State regulatory agencies, including the New York City Environmental Control Board, the New York City Department of Buildings and the New York City Department of Housing Preservation and Development, defending landlords and tenants in municipal, construction, environmental, criminal, fire, and building code violations.
 He has successfully prosecuted non-primary residence proceedings on behalf of regulated housing landlords.